Discover The Massage To Break Up Scar Tissue: More Than Skin Deep

 Have you practiced scar massage, and did it work for you?
 Tell us EVERYTHING.
 Share with the community in the comments below, or fill us in on Gennev's Facebook page or Midlife & Menopause Solutions, Gennev’s closed Facebook group.

 Want more from Meagan and Bri?
 Well, of course you do, they’re awesome.
 Check out if you’re peeing normally and what to do if you’re not.
-Here are some steps to take to improve your sex life (like, a lot).
-And learn why why your sleep is screwy and how to get some better zzzzs.
+Here are some steps to take to improve your sex life (and how to orgasm better! - like, a lot).
+And learn why why your sleep is screwy.
+Discover why you need good sleep and how to get it.
 And be sure to read Brianna’s article on “Managing Scar Tissue” for Nature’s Pathways magazine.

 Have you taken our Menopause Assessment?